IUCNN/IUCNN/vignettes/Approximate_IUCN_Red_List_assessments_with_IUCNN.md

 ```

 ### Use custom features
 It is also possible to provide features unrelated to the default features.
 They may contain any continuous or categorical features, but some processing will be needed.
 The format needs to be a data.frame with a compulsory column containing the species name.
-Continuous variables should be rescaled to cover a similar range, whereas categorical features should be coded binary (present/absent, as the custom biome features).
+Continuous variables should be rescaled to cover a similar range, whereas categorical features should be coded binary (present/absent, as the results of `ft_biom`).

 For instance: